DreamAndDead/DreamAndDead.github.io/content/post/a-simple-way-to-draw-a-circle-always-facing-you/index.md

 ---
 title: A simple way to draw a circle always facing you
 date: "2019-04-17T13:24:00Z"
+lastmod: "2021-02-22T14:12:00Z"
 categories:
 - Algorithm
 tags:
 - algorithm
 - 3D
-featured_image:
+featured_image: images/featured.jpg
 enableMathJax: true
-draft: true
 aliases:
 - /2019/04/17/a-simple-way-to-draw-a-circle-always-facing-you.html
 ---

 In the latest work about deferred shading light, I need to figure out a way to demonstrate the light range of point light, so that user can easily tune the parameters about the light.

-The interactions just like below:

-{% include video.html url="/circle-facing-you/light-range-demo.mp4" desc="light range circle demo" %}

 <!--more-->